 Astra Schedule provides tools for the maintenance, scheduling, and management of resources.
 These include items like A/V components, furniture, computers, setup or tear down, ushers, operators, and other schedulable equipment items and services you may have.

 Before building and scheduling a resource inventory, determine the categories and groups into which your inventory will be organized.
 Categories and groups are used to help navigate and filter the resource list for various purposes.

 The resource category is a high-level bucket into which similar resource items may be placed.
 Each resource may belong to only a single category.
 Categories might include things like “A/V”, “Furniture”, “Computers”, or “Sporting Goods”.
-The resource categories can be used to limit access when setting up user security, and is also used when searching for resources for scheduling, maintenance and management.
+The resource categories can be used to limit access when setting up user security and are also used when searching for resources for scheduling, maintenance, and management.

 Group examples might include “DVD Players”, “Tables”, “Laptops”, “Tennis Rackets”, or even “Jones Auditorium”.